FAQs - shared ownership

 If you want to purchase additional shares you will need to get in touch with the Council beforehand.

-Once we have received your request, we will contact you to arrange a date and time for an independent valuation to be carried out.
+An independent valuation will need to be carried out on your home.
 You will be required to pay for the valuation and your own legal fees.